 282 miles of the AT are in Maine, says the Appalachian Trail Conservancy.
 These are some of the most challenging miles of the entire route.
 But Maine’s AT offers easier hikes as well.
 Depending on where you go, you’ll find scenic summits, tight, sun-dappled paths, and brooks and ponds so lonesome it may just be you, your companions, and that noisy squirrel on the left.

 Be prepared, though.
 Many Maine sections are in mountainous or remote areas.
 Check the Appalachian Trail Conservancy website for information on gear, appropriate trail use, possible facilities closures and safety measures.

 Day Hikes on Maine’s Appalachian Trail

 Here are some day hikes the Conservancy recommends along Maine’s AT.

 Maine’s three major sections of the Trail offers additional adventures:

-- The western section of the AT in Maine passes through Grafton Notch State Park in the Mahoosucs Range, part of the White Mountains.
-The park offers 3,000 miles of terrain and is home to Old Speck Mountain, Maine’s third-highest peak.
-You can access Old Speck at the AT Trailhead in the park.
+- The western section of Maine’s AT roams through Grafton Notch State Park in the Mahoosucs Range, a stunning part of the White Mountains on the border with New Hampshire.
+Hikers looking for short and medium-length jaunts can access the trail from inside the park.